gofynd/fdk-client-kotlin/documentation/platform/BILLING.md

 | body | [PlanStatusUpdateReq](#PlanStatusUpdateReq) | yes | Request body |

-It will update the status of the plan
+Modify the status of a subscription plan.

 *Returned Response:*